neoforged/.github/primers/26.2/index.md

         - `mappingFlags` - The flags that define how the persistent buffer should be mapped.
         - `mappingRefCount` - The number of buffers currently mapped.
         - `checkCanBeUsed` - Checks whether a non-persistent buffer isn't mapped when used in a command.
-        - `$Direct` - A buffer which can be used across multiple render passes.
+        - `$Direct` - An implementation that owns the used buffer.
             - `canPersistentMap` - Whether the persistent buffer can be used while mapped.
+                - This is an internal flag. `DeviceFeatures#persistentMapping` should be used to check for the feature.
         - `$GlMappedView` replaced by `GpuBufferSlice$MappedView`, not one-to-one
     - `GlCommandEncoder` is now `AutoCloseable`
         - `MAX_SUBMITS_IN_FLIGHT` - The maximum number of submissions that can be sent to the buffer at any given time.